How to shake a cocktail without a shaker

 Tips and Tricks for Shaking Cocktails Without a Shaker

 Ensure that your container is sealed properly before you shake.
-It is annoying to spill your drinks because of a leaky lid, and a wastage of your ingredients.
-Just take that little bit extra time to ensure that the lid is on properly.
-And this tiny little step can prevent you a huge mess!
+It is annoying to spill your drinks because of a leaky lid and a waste of your ingredients.
+Just take that little bit of extra time to ensure that the lid is on properly.
+And this tiny little step can prevent you from a huge mess!

-In fact, the ice you take advantage in your cocktail can help go a long way toward the final result.
-When it comes to shaking, big ice cubes are the best kind because they melt less and therefore can chill the drink without over diluting it.
-However, crushed ice melts quicker, leading to your cocktail becoming diluted in taste and strength.
+In fact, the ice you take advantage of in your cocktail can help go a long way toward the final result.
+When it comes to shaking, big ice cubes are the best kind because they melt less and therefore can chill the drink without over-diluting it.
+However, crushed ice melts more quickly, leading to your cocktail becoming diluted in taste and strength.
 And use fewer cubes, larger cubes, to keep your drink from getting cold and haywire on the balance of alcoholic content (in simple words, large cubes keep your drink colder longer)

-Always test it in case of a plastic bottle or something similar and you wanna shake it.
-Hold the container at a slight angle to make sure that the lid is tight, and no leak is there.
-If you give it a good hard shake, a poorly-fitting lid will create a mess, ruining your cocktail and your cleanup experience.
+Always test it in case of a plastic bottle or something similar, and you wanna shake it.
+Hold the container at a slight angle to make sure that the lid is tight and no leak is present.
+If you give it a good, hard shake, a poorly-fitting lid will create a mess, ruining your cocktail and your cleanup experience.

 Cocktail Recipes to Try Without a Shaker

 After you have practiced shaking without a shaker, you can finally graduate and try your hand at shaking cocktails.
-Now here are some recipes to initiate you in your road of homemade pizza:
+Now, here are some recipes to initiate you on your road to homemade pizza:

 Shake 2 oz tequila, 1 oz lime juice, 1 oz triple sec, and a sprinkle of salt in your improvised shake mug with some ice.
 Shake well and pass into a glass with a salt rim to add some freshness.